Landcare and Wildlife at Gondwana

 Landcare

-The Gondwana Sanctuary site is a 40ha multiple occupancy landholding, located on the corner of Gray's Lane and Preston's Lane in Tyagarah.
+The Gondwana Sanctuary site is a 40ha multiple occupancy landholding, located at Grays Lane and Prestons Lane in Tyagarah.
 The eastern portion of the site is elevated and gently undulating, falling gradually to the floodplain, which constitutes the western portion (approximately 80%) of the site.

 All development for housing and ancillary uses is located on the eastern elevated land.
-This development consists of eleven residential dwellings and a range of ancillary structures including bedrooms, studios, meditation huts and carports.
+This development consists of eleven residential dwellings and a range of ancillary buildings including cabins, studios, meditation spaces and garages.

 The vegetation in this portion of the site is a mixture of exotic and native species, which have been planted by the community.
 A range of weed management activities has also been undertaken in this area, as outlined in more detail in the plans and maps attached as Appendix H of Gondwana's Community Title Subdivision Development Application .